envoyproxy/katacoda-scenarios/file-based-dynamic-routing-configuration/step1.md

 The value for configuration can come from the filesystem, REST-JSON or gRPC endpoints.

-More information can be found in the [Envoy documentation overview](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/dynamic_configuration)
+More information can be found in the [xDS configuration API overview](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/operations/dynamic_configuration)

 In the next steps, we'll change our configuration to use ***Endpoint Discovery Service (EDS)*** allowing nodes to be dynamically added based with data coming from the filesystem.